aws-samples/aws-lex-convo-bot-example/README.md

 Zip the code that you downloaded.
 Note compress the files together not the folder.
 Now, go to AWS Lambda console.
 Create a new lambda function.
-Select "Blank Fuction" as a blueprint. in "Configure triggers" section press next.
+Select "Blank Function" as a blueprint. in "Configure triggers" section press next.
 Now configure your lambda function.

 ##### Configure Function: